15 Side Hustles Perfect for a Frugal Lifestyle (to Earn More)

 • Platforms to start with: Chegg Tutors, Skooli, TutorMe, or local schools.

-Handyman or Odd Jobs for Frugal Living 🛠️
+Handyman or Odd Jobs for a Frugal Lifestyle 🛠️

-• How it fits frugal living: If you’re handy, side hustles for frugal living like fixing stuff are perfect.
+• How it fits frugal living: If you’re handy, frugal side gigs like fixing small things are perfect.
 I used my old toolbox to do small repairs and made great cash.

 • What you need: A few tools, some DIY know-how, and reliability.
 I already had everything from past projects.